-Monitoring and Maintenance of Green Stormwater Infrastructure Green stormwater infrastructure (GSI) practices such as rain gardens, bioretention systems, bioswales and stormwater wetlands are an important component of restoration projects.
+Monitoring and Maintenance of Green Stormwater Infrastructure

+Green stormwater infrastructure (GSI) practices such as rain gardens, bioretention systems, bioswales and stormwater wetlands are an important component of restoration projects.
 These stormwater systems rely on healthy soils and plants to promote infiltration and uptake of stormwater runoff while filtering out pollutants.
 To ensure healthy and adequate function of this living infrastructure, regular and routine monitoring and maintenance is important.
-While not difficult, consistently addressing the following tasks will keep these systems functioning and attractive.
+While not difficult, contine monitoring and maintenance is important.
+While not difficult, consistently addressing the following tasks will keep these systems consistently addressing the following tasks will keep these systems functioning and attractive.